ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/raspberry_pi_3_setup.md

 **NOTE**: This instruction takes about 1 hours to install ROS and related packages for TurtleBot3.
 Elapsed time may vary depending on network environment.
 {: .notice--info}

-**[TurtleBot]** The following script will allow you to simplify the ROS installation procedure.
-Run the following command in a terminal window on TurtleBot PC.
-The terminal application can be found with the Ubuntu search icon on the top left corner of the screen.
-Shortcut key for terminal is `Ctrl`-`Alt`-`T`.
-After install ROS, please reboot TurtleBot PC.

 ``` bash
 $ sudo apt-get update
 $ sudo apt-get upgrade